Let’s Resolve to Feed Kids: Start a School Food Share

 Yes!
 A food sharing program is supported by Illinois and federal laws as well as the United States Department of Agriculture.
 The main concern is compliance in regards to food safety – it must comply with local health department codes.
 A summary is listed below.

-- IL State Law: Food Donation for Schools & Public Agencies (Act 99-0552) – makes it illegal for school food service agencies to prohibit food donation as part of a contract with a school or public agency.
+- IL State Law: Food Donation for Schools & Public Agencies (Act 99-0552) – makes it illegal for food service agencies to prohibit food donation as part of a contract with a school or public agency.

 - Federal Law: Emerson Good Samaritan Food Donation Act – protects against liability for food donors